New Invention, Willenhall: Transport

-The area is well served by transport links, being only 3 miles from the M6 motorway - linking it with the North, South and East of the country, and is also close to the M54 motorway, linking the area to the West and Wales.

 A number of public transport services operate in New Invention, due to its location on the busy main Lichfield Road.
-These are operated by National Express West Midlands and Diamond West Midlands.
+Service 9 and 69 (Walsall - Wolverhampton) and service 41 (Walsall - Willenhall) are operated by National Express West Midlands.
+Service 326 (Bloxwich - Bilston) is operated by Diamond West Midlands subsidised by Transport for West Midlands.

+Between July 2011 and June 2012, Arriva operated bus service X31 from Cannock through to Birmingham via the M6, calling at New Invention Square.
+This was withdrawn due to financial constraints.

-The nearest railway station is Bloxwich railway station and the nearest West Midlands Metro tram stop is in Wolverhampton.
+There are very limited other public transport options within the area as the nearest railway station is Bloxwich railway station and the nearest West Midlands Metro tram stop is Wolverhampton.

 The A4124 (also known as the Lichfield Road) runs through New Invention.
 This gives the area a direct route to Wolverhampton, Bloxwich and Brownhills.

 Facilities

 There are limited facilities in the area, with the a few shops based around 'The Square', a small parade with shops on three sides.
 New Invention Methodist Church is now closed but the area is served by two other churches, Short Heath Methodist Church and Holy Trinity Short Heath.

 The nearby Coppice Farm Estate is home to a small shopping centre which includes an Aldi which opened in 2019.
 This store originally opened as Somerfield then as a Co-op Food but was latterly a franchised branch of Budgens before closing to be demolished and rebuilt as an Aldi.

 Several pubs in the locality include The Broadway and The Milestone.
 A former early 18th century inn, 'The Gate', has been redeveloped into a Chinese and Indian takeaways.

 Two doctors surgeries and a dentist's practice also operate in the area.